Tomn94/Subtle-Subtitles/README.md

 ## TODO
 - Subtitle library
+- Support for other subtitles file formats
 - Share a punchline (© Euryale)
-- Support `&#x27;` characters in SRT files
-- Support for other subtitles file formats
+- What's New, list of new subtitles in a specified langage
 - Display 2 languages in Player
 - VoiceOver support
 - Russian localization
-- What's New, list of new subtitles in a specified langage
 - ~~Keyboard shortcuts in search bar while typing~~
 - ~~Always display search scopes~~
 - ~~Fix UIDocumentInteractionController arrow direction for Open In UITableViewRowAction on iPad~~